singularityhacker/Agile-Notes/Kanban_for_Scrum_Teams.md

 Cumulative Flow Diagram (CFD): Band thickness and throughput
    1. Even means input/output are even and flow is good.
    2. If a band on your CFD is continuously narrowing that means that the throughput of the stage it represents is higher than the entry rate.
 This is a sign that you’ve got more capacity than you really need at this stage and you should relocate it in order to optimize the flow.
-   3. Rappidly widening bands means the number of cards that enter the corresponding stage on the Kanban board is higher than the number of assignments that are leaving it.
+   3. Rapidly widening bands means the number of cards that enter the corresponding stage on the Kanban board is higher than the number of assignments that are leaving it.
 It is a common problem that is usually caused by multitasking and other waste activities that don’t generate value.

 The cumulative flow diagram is one of the most advanced analytics for Lean project management.